ptrjst/flashcards/Tradecraft.md

 Your one point of contact, as a spy.
 You get your assignments from your controller.

 Compartmentalization is a big part of the relationship with your controller.
-They'll probably go by an alliace.
+They'll probably go by an alias.
 You may never even actually meet them—just communicate via dead drops.

 ### cover